nisrulz/nisrulz.github.io/_posts/2015-07-21-meet-jack-and-jill-androids-experimental-toolchain.markdown

 title:  "Meet JACK & JILL , Android’s experimental toolchain"
 description: Toolchain.Much love.
 permalink: /meet-jack-and-jill-androids-experimental-toolchain
+date: 2015-07-21
+author: "Nishant"
 ---

 JACK & JILL are part of the new toolchain for android and in the words of [Android Developer Blog](http://android-developers.blogspot.co.uk/2014/12/hello-world-meet-our-new-experimental.html)

 > they are designed to improve build times and simplify development by reducing dependencies on other tools